 Don’t buy your fur babies junk dog treats at the store, make these easy homemade dog treats in no time instead!
-They’re super simple, only have three ingredients, and dogs love them!
+They’re super simple three ingredient dog treats, and dogs love them!

 This post may contain affiliate links.
 See our full disclosure policy HERE.